jijayoo/hello-world/README.md

 Hello-hello-hello!

 Name is Jeril.
-Excited to learn about programming just recently!
+Excited to learn about programming just recently.
 CS50 is so cool!